 In our article Understanding Form 16:Part 1 we had looked at the Details of Salary paid and how the Gross Salary is calculated.
-In this part we have described the part of Form-16 which deals with deductions under Chapter VI-A of Income tax act.
+In this part we have described the part of Form-16 Chapter VI A Deductions which deals with deductions under Chapter VI-A of Income tax act and how they appear in Form 16.
 You shall learn about Income Tax Act of 1961 and chapter VI-A, various subsections.

 Income Tax Act 1961 and Chapter VIA